 Reheating and Freezing

 This Bacon, Cheddar and Broccoli Casserole can be made in advance and reheated in the oven.
-I don’t recommend reheating it in the microwave, because eggs have a tendency to blow up in the microwave.
+I don’t recommend reheating it in the microwave, because eggs have a tendency to get rubbery and/or blow up in the microwave.
 When ready to reheat, just put it in the oven for 10 minutes on 350 degrees.